odp-aws-smn/documentation_wrf_det_en/source/Data_access.md

 # Data access

-Data are available at the **AWS portal**: [https://registry.opendata.aws/smn-ar-wrf/](https://registry.opendata.aws/smn-ar-wrf/).
+Data are available at the **AWS portal**: <a href="https://registry.opendata.aws/smn-ar-wrf/" target="_blank">https://registry.opendata.aws/smn-ar-wrf/</a>.

 Downloading can be carried out in different ways:

 **URL adress**<br />
-Files can be download by simply going to the following link: [https://smn-ar-wrf.s3-us-west-2.amazonaws.com/index.html](https://smn-ar-wrf.s3-us-west-2.amazonaws.com/index.html).<br />
+Files can be download by simply going to the following link: <a href="https://smn-ar-wrf.s3-us-west-2.amazonaws.com/index.html" target="_blank">https://smn-ar-wrf.s3-us-west-2.amazonaws.com/index.html</a>.<br />
 Data are stored using the Amazon Simple Storage Service (S3).
-For more information about this tool visit [https://docs.aws.amazon.com/es_es/AmazonS3/latest/userguide/Welcome.html](https://docs.aws.amazon.com/es_es/AmazonS3/latest/userguide/Welcome.html).
+For more information about this tool visit <a href="https://docs.aws.amazon.com/es_es/AmazonS3/latest/userguide/Welcome.html" target="_blank">https://docs.aws.amazon.com/es_es/AmazonS3/latest/userguide/Welcome.html</a>.

 **AWS CLI**<br />
 This procedure makes use of routines proper to AWS.
-For more information regarding their use visit the following [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).<br />
+For more information regarding their use visit the following <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html" target="_blank">link</a>.<br />
 Here, we present two examples, to download an individual file and to download files from an entire directory:  <br />
 ```bash
 #!/usr/bin/env bash